onap/vnfrqts-requirements/docs/Chapter7.rst

 * R-56815 The VNF Package **MUST** include documentation describing supported VNF scaling capabilities and capacity limits (e.g., number of users, bandwidth, throughput, concurrent calls).
 * R-48596 The VNF Package **MUST** include documentation describing the characteristics for the VNF reliability and high availability.
 * R-74763 The VNF Vendor **MUST** provide an artifact per VNF that contains all of the VNF Event Records supported.
-The artifact should include reference to the specific release of the VNF Event Stream Common Event Data Model document it is based on. ( `AT&T Service Specification; Service: VES Event Listener <https://github.com/att/evel-test-collector/tree/master/docs/att_interface_definition>`__)
+The artifact should include reference to the specific release of the VNF Event Stream Common Event Data Model document it is based on. (e.g., `VES Event Listener <https://github.com/att/evel-test-collector/tree/master/docs/att_interface_definition>`__)

 **Compute, Network, abd Storage Requirements**